 What We Treat

-From infants to young adults, our neurosurgeons are committed to working with families to produce the best possible outcomes for their children.
+From infants to young adults, our neurosurgeons are committed to working with families to produce the best possible outcomes for your children.
 Our specialists treat the full spectrum of pediatric neurological disorders, including:

-Our care team is specialized in pediatrics and has tailored therapies to make them age-appropriate and safer for children.
-Special precautions are also made to prevent hydrocephalus post-surgery as well as to treat children that initially present the condition.
+Our care team specializes in working with children and has developed treatments that are appropriate and safe for young patients.
+We are also careful to prevent hydrocephalus after surgery as well as to treat children who come in with that condition.

 "We have the expertise and technology, such as frameless navigation systems and brain mapping techniques, to treat the most difficult areas of the brain in children," said Dr. Ghatan.